FluidSynth/fluidsynth/doc/ladspa.md

 When specifying a port name for the `ladspa_link` and `ladspa_set` commands, the system will look for any port that *starts with* the name you gave it.
 If there is only one match, then that port is chosen.
-If there are multiple matches (meaning your port name is ambiguious), you will see an error asking you to be more specific.
+If there are multiple matches (meaning your port name is ambiguous), you will see an error asking you to be more specific.
 So the configuration for the "e1" effect could also have been written with much shorter port names:
 ```